 It makes me smile when those who never experienced camp life have the audacity to say what it should be called.
-Instead, let's be grateful and thankful that many have survived and today are living a life as they please.
+Instead, let's be grateful and thankful that many have survived and today are living a

 I pray that the printed edition of the Pacific Citizen will continue since many seniors do not have computers.
 In general the P.C. is informative of happenings in the JA community.